akeneo/pim-api-docs/content/resources.md

 :::

 ## Media file
-A media file can be an image (a photo, an illustration...), a video (product’s demonstration, an animation...), an audio file (music, podcast...), other multimedia (pdf file...) or office documents (.xlsx, .docx, .csv...).
+A media file can be an image (a photo, an illustration, etc.), a video (demonstration of a product, an animation, etc.), an audio file (music, podcast, etc.), other multimedia (PDF file) or office documents (.xlsx, .docx, .csv, etc.).
+It can also be any exotic format you could use.

-It is used as the attribute value of a product, ie a product value.
+It is used as the attribute value of a product, i.e. a product value.

-In the Akeneo UI, you can find media files in the product form when they are associated to an media attribute.
+In the Akeneo UI, you can find media files in the product form when they are associated to a media attribute.

 Below is the JSON standard format representing a media file.